Will buying Product Hunt upvotes get you banned? (honest 2026 answer)

 Yes, buying Product Hunt upvotes can get your product unfeatured, your account restricted, and in repeat cases your maker profile suspended.
 That is written into the Product Hunt Community Guidelines: "asking for upvotes, using bots, incentivizing upvotes, and any other form of artificially increasing activity on your contribution" may result in "the removal or suspension of your account and/or products."
 That is the plain-language rule.

 The outcome most operators actually hit in 2026 is narrower than a full ban.
 Product Hunt's vote manipulation prevention system runs an automatic clearing pass roughly every two hours, removes votes deemed non-genuine, and in severe cases "removes content" or "restricts accounts."
 On launch day that reads as your upvote count sinking mid-launch while competitors climb past you, or your product quietly disappearing from the homepage feed.
-We have seen both happen to clients who tried to cut corners with off-the-shelf bot services before working with us.
-Signals runs an aged Reddit account marketplace plus an editorial network for AI brand mentions across Reddit, Quora, Product Hunt, and Threads, so we watch the clearing pass run on real launches every week.
+We have seen both happen to teams that tried to cut corners with off-the-shelf bot services before cleaning up their launch process.
+Signals studies launch distribution through Reddit campaigns, brand-mention work, and public Product Hunt launch data.
 This is the honest operator read.

 What actually happens when you buy Product Hunt upvotes?